Managing pages

 • Select a relevant page, and then select Actions > Move.

-4. In the Move window that opens, choose where you want to move the page in the tree structure.
+4. In the Move window that opens, choose where you want to move the page in the tree structure, and then select Move.

 Copy a page